 In recent decades, internet services have gained much ground in Portugal.
 It still keeps improving and is quick enough.
-The mobile service area is also in quite good shape.
+The mobile service area is also in quite a good shape.

 Globally, Portugal ranks 24th for average broadband speeds.
 Median peaks are now over 100 Mbps download and around 50 Mbps upload.

 Portugal’s global ranking of mobile internet speeds is in a good place.
-The average for downloads from smartphones are at 35 Mbps with pings of just 31ms.
+The average for downloads from smartphones is at 35 Mbps with pings of just 31ms.
 In big cities like Lisbon and Porto, the coverage of mobile networks is very good.
 If you move to places like Douro Valley or the Serra da Estrela in the east, it will change to 3G or may even drop connection altogether.